SHADE-AI/daidepp/daide-specification.md

 This command is sent by the client to the server, to indicate that the client would accept a DIAS draw at this point.
 The server responds with **YES (DRW)** , or **REJ(DRW)** if the game has not started or has ended, or the message is received from an eliminated **power** or an observer.

 **DRW** can also be sent from the server to the client, to indicate that a draw has been declared.
-This will happen as soon as all non- eliminated clients have simultaneously indicated that they will accept a draw at that point.
+This will happen as soon as all non-eliminated clients have simultaneously indicated that they will accept a draw at that point.

 If a turn processes after **DRW** is sent from the client to the server, then the command is ignored.
 The client must resend the command each turn it continues to want a draw.